frankischilling/kernelcraft/README.md

 Execute the compiled binary to start the game.

+### Stuck??

+Use the ESC key to be able to use the cursor again.

 ## Roadmap

 ### Phase 1: Core Engine Development
 - **Basic Rendering**:
   - [x] Set up OpenGL context and render a simple cube
   - [x] Implement a basic camera system for navigation
+  - [X] Basic render distance
   - [ ] Implement frustum culling for basic optimization
   - [ ] Implement chunk-based rendering system
   - [X] Add basic shaders for lighting and shadows